curegit/precure-stylegan-ada/README.md

 StyleGAN 2.0 [a2](#a1) + Adaptive Discriminator Augmentation

-This project is continued from [Precure StyleGAN](https://github.com/curegit/precure-stylegan).
+This project follows on from [the previous project: Precure StyleGAN](https://github.com/curegit/precure-stylegan).
-It is still WIP, and its codes are extremely rough.
-So they might not work properly.

-- tqdm
-- matplot

-## Intermediate Result

 FID = 26.41, dataset = 2.5k